varphi-online/wgraphc/README.md

 - [x] Being able to select the coordinate space of the output for different views
 - [ ] Multiple views that move simultaneously of the output data (calculate once, render n-times)
-- [ ] Better input, n-many input boxes, all formatted with KaTeX live rendering
+- [x] Better input, n-many input boxes

 Optional: